 - Add a slice of butter lettuce and a thin slice of tomato.

-Tip: Try adding a few sliced pickles or switching up the ingredients for variety.
-To make a faux Reuben, use thinly sliced corned beef, swiss cheese, and sauerkraut.
+Try adding a few sliced pickles or switching up the ingredients for variety.
+To make a faux Reuben, use thinly sliced corned beef, Swiss cheese, and sauerkraut.
 Vegan and vegetarian meat and cheese alternatives are also available.

-When time is short, give these quick, grab-and-go snacks a try:
+When time is short, a person can give these quick, grab-and-go snacks a try:

 - a hard-boiled egg